How to Check the Temperature of a Whole Chicken

 Prepare TWO

-Insert the probe of the thermometer into the thickest portion of the thigh of the chicken without touching the bone.
-Look for a temperature of a minimum of 165 degrees F within the thigh meat.
+Insert the thermometer probe into the thickest portion of the chicken’s thigh without touching the bone.
+Look for a temperature of at least 165 degrees F within the thigh meat.

 Prepare THREE